dyanabutler/danys-blog/posts/deardiary1.md

 ---
-title: "Breaking Free: My journey from Retail to Tech"
+title: "Breaking Free: My Journey from Retail to Tech"
 subtitle: TLDR; Dyana, a self-taught web engineer, shares her journey from feeling undervalued in retail to finding her passion and worth in technology, highlighting the importance of continuous learning and self-belief.
 date: 2023-08-07 3 min read
 image: '/deardiary.png'

 ---

-# Breaking Free: My Transition from Retail to Tech
+# Breaking Free: My Journey from Retail to Tech

 **TLDR;** Dyana, a self-taught web engineer, shares her journey from feeling undervalued in retail to finding her passion and worth in technology, highlighting the importance of continuous learning and self-belief.